The House of Normandy

 The marriage produced two daughters, Ida and Matilda, grand-daughters of King Stephen, the former was married to Henry, Duke of Brabant.
 In 1169 Mary re-entered a convent at St. Austrebert, Montreul, France, she died there in 1182.
 Her eldest daughter, Stephen's grandaughter, Ida, eventually inherited the title Countess of Boulogne.

 The family of King Stephen

-Stephen made an advantageous marriage to Matilda, daughter and heiress of Eustace of Boulogne and Mary of Scotland, The daughter of Malcolm III, King of Scots, and the Saxon St. Margaret (and maternal first cousin to Matilda).
+Stephen made an advantageous marriage to Matilda, daughter and heiress of Eustace of Boulogne and Mary of Scotland, the daughter of Malcolm III, King of Scots, and the Anglo-Saxon St. Margaret (and maternal first cousin to the Empress Matilda, who was the daughter of Mary's sister, Matilda or Edith of Scotland).
 Through this marriage he acquired the title, Count of Boulogne.
 The couple were to produce three children:-

 (1) Baldwin (circa 1126- 1135)

 (1) Eustace, Count of Boulogne (circa.
 1132-1153)m.
 Constance of Toulouse